Astronautics Corporation of America: History

-Astronautics produced a low-end supercomputer, the ZS-1, designed by James Smith of the University of Wisconsin; one was manufactured, but the model did not sell, and is exhibited at the Rhode Island Computer Museum.
+Astronautics produced a low-end supercomputer, the ZS-1, designed by James E. Smith of the University of Wisconsin–Madison; one was manufactured, but the model did not sell, and is exhibited at the Rhode Island Computer Museum.
 An RICM member believes about 20 machines were made, most sold to NASA, however, this needs verification as this is currently lacking citation.

 Astronautics purchased a new corporate building in Oak Creek, Wisconsin in early 2019, and have moved most personnel to this new building in early 2020.